 Repeat the Comprehensive Exam -- The Committee will clearly state why the student must repeat the exam, recommend the steps the student should take to strengthen his or her case, and specify a time period within which the repeat examination must take place.
 All examiners will sign the examination report.
 A new question will be set for a repeated comprehensive examination.
 The examining Committee on a repeat examination may be, but will not necessarily be, the same as the initial examining Committee.
 Only one repetition of the comprehensive exam is permitted.

 Decisions in the case of a repeated comprehensive examination -- The examining Committee must make one of two decisions in the case of a repeated comprehensive: either, Examination Passed, or Exam Unsuccessful.
-The conditions in those two clauses apply.

 Reaching the Decision -- Often the examining Committee will reach its decision by consensus.
 In the event that consensus is difficult, the chair will call for a formal vote.
 A simple majority of the examiners will be sufficient to select a specific decision.